Create ESP32 GPIO Interrupts to reduce CPU usage

 }

-We will redo the first mini-project, which consists of making a LED blink when you press a button.
-We will use the interrupts to handle the event and free the processor to do other tasks.
+We will redo the first mini-project, which consisted in making a LED blink when a button is pressed .
+We will use interrupts to manage the event and free the processor to do other tasks.

 Solution